Are you looking for the CCQ Privacy – Offshore Countries Guideline? Click here.

 4 Collection of your personal information

-We only collect personal information that is necessary for what we do.
-The type of information we may collect from you includes the following:
+We only collect and hold personal information where that is necessary for what we do.
+The type of information we may collect and hold includes:

-(j) any sensitive information listed in paragraph 3.2; and
+- any sensitive information listed in paragraph 2; and

 4.2 Direct collection